tj-mc/tilde/docs/CLOUD_PLATFORM_VISION.md

 4. **Production Launch** (1 month): Public release with full features
 5. **Growth & Optimization** (Ongoing): Scale and enhance based on usage

 This vision represents a significant opportunity to democratize backend development while maintaining the power and flexibility that technical users require.
-The combination of Tails' simple syntax with modern cloud deployment creates a unique and valuable platform in the current market.
+The combination of Tilde' simple syntax with modern cloud deployment creates a unique and valuable platform in the current market.